yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 <img src="http://indonesiatatler.com/images/i/story-20170113165507-kwk-hero-image-670x447_resized_670x447.jpg" alt="Karlie Kloss kicking off a Kode with Klossy camp">
 ```

-There are two new things happening here:
+Two new things are happening here:

 **First**, we have an `<img>` tag that is somewhat unique in that it doesn’t have a closing tag like all of the others we’ve seen so far.